sasoria/astro-microfrontends-ssr/README.md

 # astro-microfrontends

-This demo takes advantage of EcmaScript Modules (ESM) and remote modules to do server-side rendering of micro-frontends.
+This demo takes advantage of remote EcmaScript Modules (ESM) to do server-side rendering of micro-frontends.
 Express is used for serving assets, but ideally one would have a dedicated CDN hosting them.

 ## Features